 Will you have a financial aid program for EP2020 ?

 No, we dropped the finaid program in favor of making all ticket prices very afforable.

 Once we start selling tickets, you will be able to purchase them from our registration page.

-We have three different tickets available:
+We have two ticket types available: